jheled/Ya-Ge-zy/README.md

 # Ya-Ge-zy
-The dice games of Generala, Yacht and Yatzy.
+The dice games of Generala, Yacht, Yatzy, and even Crag.

 Initial offering.
-Text interface only (curses) at the moment, but extremely strong players.
+Text interface only at the moment (curses), but extremely strong players.

 Run 'python3 generateDataFiles.py' to generate the data files.